blxyon/learningMatches/README.md

 time you added each entry of points.

 Case scenario example:
-1)You play a quick match in your game.
+1. You play a quick match in your game.
-2)You click add a quick game match related button 3)You do a long subject read
+1. You click add a quick game match related button.
+1. You do a long subject read.
-4)You click the relevant button
+1. You click the relevant button.
-5)You check your score
+1. You check your score.

 Make sure you have Python 3.8 in your PATH var as "python". otherwise change the bat file accordingy.